Empowering youth to create solutions to today’s ecological challenges through hands-on action projects

 YES provides a unique opportunity for students to learn about clean energy, waste reduction, local foods, habitat restoration, and water quality issues and opportunities by working on and completing hands-on projects.
 One student commented, “I remember when I was little and the YES team came into my classroom and told us about the projects they do.
 I wanted to be on the YES team when I got bigger because I loved the hands-on learning about something I cared about, our environment.”
 The program explores how science, technology, engineering and math are applied in real life and helps them discover career opportunities.

-Participating YES! teams of students from grades 7-12 are guided by adult coaches.
+Participating YES teams of students from grades 6-12 are guided by adult coaches.
 Throughout the year, YES Director and Team Manager work intensively with teams to evaluate community needs, create action plans, and identify and involve community partners.
 School administrators, teachers, businesses and community members play a key role by working directly with the students or providing education and funding to help them achieve their project goals.

 Through YES, students are learning by doing—building solar panels, doing energy audits, monitoring rivers and lakes for aquatic invasive species and water quality, designing and building compost bins and small wind turbines, growing local food for their cafeterias and more!
 Teams have reported inspiring results through their eco action projects, such as: